1. Introduction: The Critical Role of Needle Selection in Jersey Fabric Sewing

 - Needle Type: Schmetz Jersey (medium ballpoint)

-- Key Feature: Rounded tip to prevent snags and runs
+- Key Feature: Rounded tip prevents snags and runs

 2.2 Stretch Needles for Spandex Blends: Activewear and Swimwear

-Pro Tip: When embroidering stretch garments, fabric stability is key.
-Tools like Sewtalent magnetic hoops can help keep your fabric flat and evenly tensioned, minimizing distortion and supporting the needle’s performance.
+Pro Tip: When embroidering high-stretch garments, stability is essential.
+Tools like Sewtalent plus a well-sized magnetic embroidery hoop help keep the fabric flat and evenly tensioned.

 3. Functional Differences: Jersey vs. Stretch vs. Super Stretch Needles